johanhedin/sdrx/README.md

 Download and build
 ====
-The easiest way to get `sdrx` is to clone the GitHub repo. `sdrx` depend on the latest libairspy and librtlsdr at the moment so these projects are included as submodules.
-With the commands below you will get the submodules checked out properly:
+The easiest way to get `sdrx` is to clone the GitHub repo.

+> Note 1: _At the moment_, `sdrx` depend on the latest libairspy and librtlsdr development/main branches from GitHub.
+Their respective source code is brought into `sdrx` as git submodules.
+With the commands below, everything you need is checked out properly.

+> Note 2: This bundling of librtlsdr and libairspy into `sdrx` will in no way interfere with what is allready installed on your system with respect to librtlsdr and libairspy.
+The `sdrx` binary will not link to the on-system librtlsdr and libairspy .so files.

+> Note 3: The librtlsdr and libairspy packages still need to be installed on your system to be able to run `sdrx` since they provide nessesary udev config files for the unique USB ids that the dongles use.

+Check out `sdrx` with the needed submodules:

     $ git clone --recurse-submodules https://github.com/johanhedin/sdrx.git
     $ cd sdrx